Quiver grassmannians, quiver varieties and the preprojective algebra: Quiver varieties as quiver grassmannians

-\item In Lusztig's grassmannian type realization of the lagrangian Nakajima quiver varieties \cite{Lus98,Lus00b}, one must require that the submodules contain paths of large enough length (this corresponds to the nilpotency condition in the definition of the quiver varieties).
-In the current approach using injective modules, no such condition is required due to Lemma~\ref{lem:injectives-are-nilpotent}. \end{enumerate} \end{Remark}
+\item In Lusztig's grassmannian type realization of the lagrangian Nakajima quiver varieties \cite{Lus98,Lus00b}, one must require that the submodules contain all paths of large enough length (this corresponds to the nilpotency condition in the definition of the quiver varieties).
+In the current approach using injective modules, this corresponds to requiring that submodules be nilpotent. \end{enumerate} \end{Remark}